 on the first Tuesday of each month at 7:00 pm

 at Frasier Meadows Retirement Community

 We meet in the 4th floor Assembly Room.
 To reach this room, enter through the Ponca Place lobby and sign in at the table.
 Take the elevator at the back of the lobby up to the 4th floor.
 Upon exiting the elevator, turn left (south).
 The Assembly Room will be on your left.

 Note: Frasier Meadows is in the midst of a major building project and your usual parking place may not be available.
 Plan to arrive early to find a spot.
 Consider carpooling.

 Sharing Help And Research Exp

-Bring your genealogical problems and brick wall research questions to this session.
+Are you relatively new to family history research and looking for ideas on where to search?
+Bring your genealogical research question to this session to get ideas about where to research next.
 We will engage in interactive and cooperative problem-solving in a friendly and supportive environment.

 The SHARE session will have a discussion leader who keeps the conversation moving and operates a computer to conduct searches with group input that are projected for all to see.
 Learning takes place by hearing others’ research problems and then exploring possible solutions.
 This will be a brainstorming or (small-scale) crowdsourcing exercise.